ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 #### AWS IoT
 {:.no_toc}

-The reason for using AWS IoT is for the sake of "being connected to the cloud".
+The reason for using [AWS IOT](https://aws.amazon.com/iot) is for the sake of "being connected to the cloud".
 When we are connected to the cloud, we are able to communicate with our device "through the cloud", meaning from anywhere we want!
 In our case this means that we want our RPI device to be connected to AWS IoT whenever it is up and running and has internet connectivity.
 Of course the communication between our RPI and the AWS cloud has to be secured.